NOUIY/aws-cdk-guide/v2/configure-synth.md

 ## Customize CDK stack synthesis<a name="bootstrapping-custom-synth"></a>

-If the default CDK synthesis behavior doesn't suit your needs, you can customize CDK synthesis\.
-To do this, you modify `DefaultStackSynthesizer`, use other available built\-in synthesizers, or create your own synthesizer\.
-For instructions, see [Customize CDK stack synthesisCustomize CDK synthesis](customize-synth.md)\.
+If the default CDK synthesis behavior doesn't suit your needs, you can customize CDK synthesis.
+To do this, you modify `DefaultStackSynthesizer`, use other available built-in synthesizers, or create your own synthesizer.
+For instructions, see [Customize CDK stack synthesisCustomize CDK synthesis](customize-synth.md).